 UMVE re-uses merge candidate as same as using in VVC.
 Among the merge candidates, a candidate can be selected, and is further expanded by the proposed motion vector expression method.

-UMVE provides a new motion vector expression with simplified signaling.
+UMVE provides a new motion vector expression with simplified signalling.
 The expression method includes prediction direction information, starting point, motion magnitude, and motion direction.

 Prediction direction information indicates a prediction direction among L0, L1 and L0 and L1 predictions.
 In B slice, the proposed method can generate bi-prediction candidates from merge candidates with uni-prediction by using mirroring technique.
 For example, if a merge candidate is uni-prediction with L1, a reference index of L0 is decided by searching a reference picture in list 0, which is mirrored with the reference picture for list 1.
 If there is no corresponding picture, the nearest reference picture to current picture is used.
 L0’ MV is derived by scaling L1’s MV.
 The scaling factor is calculated by POC distance.